somya2703/agentos/README.md

-# AgentOS 🤖
+# AgentOS

-> A cloud-agnostic, open-source multi-agent AI system with a built-in Agentic Software Development Lifecycle (ADLC) evaluation layer.
+> A cloud agnostic, open-source multi-agent AI system with a built-in Agentic Software Development Lifecycle (ADLC) evaluation layer.

-**Sovereignty-first design** — runs 100% locally via Ollama, or with any OpenAI-compatible API.
+Runs 100% locally via Ollama, or with any OpenAI-compatible API.
 No proprietary vendor lock-in.
 One command to spin up the entire stack.

 ```bash
 docker compose up --build